When to Involve a Banker in Your Search Fund Process

 Your credibility as a searcher is enhanced by the company you keep, and your experienced lender can help you present yourself well.
 Choosing the banker with the better network can have lasting benefits — well past the first successful acquisition.

-Lisa Forrest is a Senior Vice President of sponsor finance at Live Oak Bank.
-Forrest, who lives in Seattle, is a 30-year industry veteran and focused on M&A in the lower-middle market for transactions up to $25 million in enterprise value.
+Lisa Forrest, Director of Sponsor Finance at Live Oak Bank, lives in Seattle, and is a 30-year industry veteran focused on M&A in the lower-middle market for transactions up to $25 million in enterprise value.
 Live Oak’s sponsor finance lending team boasts extensive SBA and conventional expertise, targeting acquisition financing across the nation and industries.
+Lisa is a frequent speaker/panel moderator for M&A conferences and ETA/Searchfund events.

-Heather Endresen is a Senior Vice President of sponsor finance at Live Oak Bank.
-Endresen, who lives in Orange County, is a 25-year industry veteran and regular panelist at industry conferences focused on acquisitions of small companies.
+Heather Endresen, Director of Sponsor Finance at Live Oak Bank, lives in Orange County, and is a 25-year industry veteran and regular panelist at industry conferences focused on acquisitions of small companies.
 Endresen provides debt for small company acquisitions nationwide and is an expert in the use of both SBA and conventional bank credit vehicles.
+Heather is a frequent speaker/panel moderator for M&A conferences and ETA/Searchfund events.